-The Center for Health Care Quality's Licensing and Certification Program (L&C) is hiring registered nurses for our 14 district offices around the state.
-Annual salaries range from $75,816 to $99,564 plus benefits.
+The Center for Health Care Quality's Licensing and Certification Program (L&C) is hiring registered nurses for 15 district offices around the state.
+The salary is $8,504 per month plus benefits.
 Supervisor and management positions are also

 available.
 Please contact the

 What Does a Health Facilities Evaluator Nurse Do?

 In the L&C program, Health Facilities Evaluator Nurses (HFENs) perform a rewarding and valuable public service to promote and protect the quality of health care provided to Californians of all ages.
 HFENs conduct complaint investigations and in-depth surveys of health care facilities to determine compliance with state licensing and federal certification requirements of the Medicare and Medi-Cal programs.
 Primary responsibility is on the enforcement of state and federal laws, rules, and regulations pertaining to areas affecting total patient care such as nursing, physician, restorative, pharmacy, social, and dental.
 HFENs may also act as team leaders and assist in training new staff.

 California State Jobs

 official Exam Bulletin (PDF)

 and link to the online exam (Exam ID: 6PB64) from the bottom of the page.

 Sign into your

 to take the exam; results will be available immediately upon completion of the exam.